-The PIC PGM pin is used to enable low voltage programming on some PICs.
+The PIC PGM pin is used to enable a certain type of low voltage programming on some PICs.
 Even though this is not one of the programming lines and is not connected to the programmer, it should be held low during programming.
 According to the documentation the PGM input should not matter during high voltage programming, but we have seen cases where it does anyway.
 A 100 kΩ resistor to ground is a simple fix in most cases.

 While this is really another circuit constraint, this issue is so unintuitive, little known, poorly documented, but serious that it deserves its own section.

 However, there is a case that must be addressed by the target circuit.
 The PGD line is bidirectional, meaning it is sometimes driven by the target PIC.
 In that case PGD is just a normal digital output on the PIC.
 These are designed to drive from one state to the other as quickly as possible.
-Such an edge produced on PGD by the target PIC can couple onto the PGC line when using the standard cable supplied with an ICD2, or any other cable where PGC and PGD are adjacent.
-The target PIC then sees a PGC (clock) pulse that the programmer didn't produce and the serial communication gets out of sync.
+Such an edge produced on PGD by the target PIC can couple onto the PGC line when using the standard cable supplied with an ICD, or any other cable where PGC and PGD are adjacent.
+The target PIC then sees a PGC (clock) pulse that the programmer didn't produce, and the serial communication gets out of sync.
 The net result is that programming appears to be flaky or not work at all.

 This entire effect can happen within the time for the PGD edge to propagate from the target PIC, thru the cable to the programmer, and back thru the cable to the target circuit.
 This means that this problem can not be solved at the programmer end of the cable.
 No amount of clever circuitry at the programmer can make this issue go away.
 It must be dealt with at the target circuit.

 This issue is particularly important for dsPICs since they are faster and therefore have stronger digital output drivers and faster edges that couple better between signals.
-Although somewhat less severe, we have observed this issue on programming 18F PICs.
+Although somewhat less severe, we have observed this issue when programming 18F PICs.
 We don't recommend assuming this won't happen on 16F or other PICs.
 We're not sure that it doesn't, and ignoring it would essentially be relying on a maximum digital output edge slope.
 This could easily change between production lots, over temperature, or as new fab processes are brought on line.

-We recommend filtering the PGD output from the target PIC by adding 100 Ω in series followed by 47-100pF to ground.
+We recommend filtering the PGD output from the target PIC by adding 100 Ω in series followed by 47 pF to ground.
 This limits the slope of edges and attenuates the high frequecy components that can couple from PGD to PGC.
 We also recommend adding the same capacitance to ground to the PGC line close to where it enters the target board by the programming connector.
 This reduces the impedence of the PGC line at high frequencies, which reduces its susceptibility to crosstalk.

-The standard ICD2 cable is wired so that the pins are flipped between the ends.
+The standard ICD cable is wired so that the pins are flipped between the ends.
 In other words, pin 1 on one end is connected to pin 6 on the other end, pin 2 to pin 5, etc. The pinout of each end is: